sora91s/mongo/docs/server-parameters.md

 * `on_update`: C++ callback invoked after all validation rules have completed successfully and the new value has been stored.
 Prototype: `Status(const cpp_vartype&);`

-* `condition`: Up to five conditional rules for deciding whether or not to apply this server parameter. `preprocessor` will be evaluated first, followed by `constexpr`, then finally `expr`.
-If no provided setting evaluates to `false`, the server parameter will be registered. `feature_flag` and `min_fcv` are evaluated after the parameter is registered, and instead affect whether the parameter is enabled. `min_fcv` is a string of the form `X.Y`, representing the minimum FCV version for which this parameter should be enabled. `feature_flag` is the name of a feature flag variable upon which this server parameter depends -- if the feature flag is disabled, this parameter will be disabled.
+* `condition`: Up to three conditional rules for deciding whether or not to apply this server parameter. `preprocessor` will be evaluated first, followed by `constexpr`, then finally `expr`.
+If no provided setting evaluates to `false`, the server parameter will be registered.

 * `validator`: Zero or many validation rules to impose on the setting.
 All specified rules must pass to consider the new setting valid. `lt`, `gt`, `lte`, `gte` fields provide for simple numeric limits or expression maps which evaluate to numeric values.
 For all other validation cases, specify callback as a C++ function or static method.
 Note that validation rules (including callback) may run in any order.
 To perform an action after all validation rules have completed, `on_update` should be preferred instead.
-Callback prototype: `Status(const cpp_vartype&, const boost::optional<TenantId>&);`
+Callback prototype: `Status(const cpp_vartype&);`

 Any symbols such as global variables or callbacks used by a server parameter must be imported using the usual IDL machinery via `globals.cpp_includes`.
 Similarly, all generated code will be nested